vikramr2/VerseNet/README.md

 # VerseNet
-Trained Recurrent Neural Network with PyTorch for NLP to generate verses with stylistic similarity to the Holy Bible
+Trained Recurrent Neural Network with PyTorch to generate verses with stylistic similarity to the Holy Bible